Q. What is Financial Literacy Month?

 Q. Can you help me find a financial literacy speaker for my meeting, class, or event?

 A. For a local meeting, classroom, or any event where there would be a limited budget to cover a speaker’s travel expenses, the nearest state Jump$tart affiliate may be able to suggest a local speaker from among its partners.
-You might also try the local partner organizations directly.
-To find the Jump$tart affiliate in your state, click here.
+For additional assistance, contact the Jump$tart affiliate in your state.

 If you need a speaker for a national event, scroll the list of Jump$tart partners to find a wide variety of financial and financial education leaders.
 Jump$tart’s national staff may be able to make some suggestions—but, please note that we do not operate as a speaker’s bureau, so we would not be able to secure the speaker on your behalf.